bitzspider/Speech-To-Text-Translator/README.md

 - **CUDA Errors**: Update your GPU drivers or reduce model size
 - **Ollama Connection**: Ensure Ollama service is running before starting transcription
 - **Repetitive Output**: Increase `repetition_penalty` in the code if seeing hallucinations
+- **Package Conflicts**: If you encounter dependency issues, make sure you're using a virtual environment as described in the installation section

 ## 📝 License